Configure tracking in Google Analytics for your RollWorks Campaigns

 - A visitor clicked an ad, then during a different session returned directly to the site via a bookmark or typing directly into the web browser.
 In this case, the ad is still attributed for the first visit, so the initial click results in more than one visit.

-- RollWorks automatically filters out clicks that we can flag from ad network tests and bots, which can result in a higher number showing in Google Analytics.
+- RollWorks automatically filters out known bots, creative validators, and creative testing activity from clicks data reported in ad campaign results.
+Google Analytics doesn’t automatically filter out such invalid traffic, which can result in a higher number showing in Google Analytics.